ejmr/LNVL/docs/Instructions.md

 The keys of that table are the names of the instructions as strings.
 The values are the objects themselves.

+The global table `LNVL.VisitedInstructions` indicates whether or not the player has *begun* a certain scene, not whether he or she has completed the scene.
+The key for the table is the variable name for the scene.
+If that name exists in the table and has a value of boolean true that means the character has started that scene.
+The related table `LNVL.SceneHistory` provides a paper-trail of the order in which the player passed through scenes.
+The engine itself does nothing with this table besides update its contetns, but games making use of LNVL may be it beneficial in their own games.

 Opcodes and Their Role
 ----------------------